The customer loyalty program is the process of developing long-term relationships with the client, fostering trust and love for the store.

 The disadvantage is that bonuses do not work in stores with a low purchase frequency: it is not profitable for customers to accumulate bonuses from rare purchases.

 A multi-level program is a complicated discount or bonus program.
-Clients are divided into levels.
+Thus, each client has his own level of loyalty.
 The more the customer buys, the higher the level and the greater the discount or bonuses.

 A multi-level program has a serious advantage – you do not reward everyone, but only profitable customers.
-Incentives are received only by those customers whose purchases pay off the discounts and bonuses issued.
+Accordingly, customers receive incentives if their purchases buy the discounts and bonuses issued.

-One of the programs is used as the main, and the second – complements.
+A combined program is a combined discount and bonus program.
 For example, you accrue bonuses to customers, while cardholders receive additional discounts on certain categories of goods or on special days.
 Or offer a discount and additionally accrue bonuses from each purchase, which can be written off only in a certain period, for example, on a client’s birthday.

 The combined program allows you to take advantage of discounts and bonuses, increase customer reach and increase their loyalty.